How to make a smoking quit list

 Stopping smoking can improve your health in many ways.
 Here are some benefits you might like to include on your list.

-- It may increase your life expectancy between 3-10 years.
+- It may increase your life expectancy by between 3 and 10 years.

 - It reduces your risk of heart disease and lung cancer.